Galapagos AdventureTwo departure dates available

-In the early afternoon on the 20th, you’ll take a jet back to the Quito (via Guayaquil).
+In the early afternoon of December 7/December 19, you’ll take a jet back to the Quito (via Guayaquil).
 If your flight home doesn’t leave until the evening, no fear–there’s a great and inexpensive lounge before security at the Quito International airport.

 Raise your hand if you want to go the Galapagos in 2021!